Dave-team/Knowledge-base/Principles.md

 - A calm mind

 ## Important elements of life
 There are 6 things that matter most in my life: family, love, friends, health, career and experiences.
+It is important these are all in balance.

 ### Family
 - Always be there for the family and be responsibe